httpie/cli/README.rst

 data fields are serialized as, and ``Content-Type`` is set to, ``application/x-www-form-urlencoded; charset=utf-8``.

-It is possible to make form data the implicit content type via the `config`_ file.
+It is possible to make form data the implicit content type instead of JSON via the `config`_ file.

 -------------